chenUT/micromusicblog/README.md

 Application Description
 ------------

-See Report.pdf for application's architecture, storage model and feature description.
+See ECE1779_Group_4_Report.pdf for application's architecture, storage model and feature description.